-Taken over the course of a couple of weeks, it may help your body to reset its cortisol levels which help regulate sleeping patterns and also lower feelings of anxiety and restlessness.
+Taken over the course of a couple of weeks, it helps your body to reset its cortisol levels which help regulate sleeping patterns and also lower feelings of anxiety and restlessness.

 “Adrenal glands are walnut sized organs that sit on top of the kidneys and are responsible for cortisol regulation, metabolism, keeping inflammation under control and our energy levels.
 They secrete stress hormones in fight-or-flight situations, which in modern busy lifestyles is pretty much all the time.”